AnshumanMahato/Happy-Birthday-Card/docs/variables.md

   Check [Customizations](./customizations.md#the-scrolling-message) to know how to set up.

-- `BIRTH_DATE` is an optional variable to specify the active date for the webpage.
+- `OPEN_DATE` is an optional variable to specify the active date for the webpage.
 It the takes the date in `YYYY-MM-DD` format as value.
 Used to setup the Live Date feature.
 Check [Customizations](./customizations.md#live-only-for-a-specific-day) to know how to set up.

 ---